B2B Agency Pricing Glossary

 Return on Marketing Investment is a financial metric in B2B outsourced marketing that measures revenue generated from marketing activities relative to total marketing spend, expressed as a ratio or percentage.

-B2B companies typically target 3:1 to 5:1 ROMI ratios, though acceptable ratios depend on industry margins and client lifetime value.
+Most B2B companies target 3:1 to 5:1 ROMI ratios.
+Acceptable ratios still depend on industry margins and client lifetime value, so a single universal threshold rarely applies.
 According to The CMO Survey 2024, companies using advanced attribution modeling report 31% higher ROMI accuracy than those relying on last-touch attribution.
-SaaS companies with high client lifetime value may accept lower short-term ROMI for long-term growth.
+SaaS companies with high client lifetime value may accept lower short-term ROMI in exchange for long-term growth, which means your target ratio should reflect your business model, not just your category average.

 How it works: ROMI = (Revenue Attributed to Marketing - Marketing Spend) ÷ Marketing Spend × 100.
-Include all marketing costs and use attribution windows matching sales cycle length for accurate measurement.
+Pull in all marketing costs, not just media spend, and set attribution windows that match your actual sales cycle length for accurate measurement.

 Examples: Marketing generates $500,000 in attributed revenue from $100,000 in spend, resulting in 400% ROMI.
 A manufacturing company achieves $300,000 revenue from $75,000 marketing investment, yielding 300% ROMI.